tkarabela/ensight-reader/README.md

 # ensight-reader

-This library provides a pure Python reader for the EnSight Gold data format, a common format for results of computational fluid dynamics (CFD) simulations.
+This library provides a pure Python reader (with some writing capability) for the EnSight Gold data format, a common format for results of computational fluid dynamics (CFD) simulations.
 It also comes with a few CLI tools, notably `ensight_transform` which allows you to perform in-place scaling/translation/etc. of the geometry in your case.